Bloomberg-Beta/Manual/2 - In our portfolio.md

 # Bloomberg Beta founders and their startups

-**A quick note on our portfolio.** We are actively backing new companies (as of May 2020, the last few months have been some of our busiest yet!).
-That said, many of our companies prefer to wait to announce their fundraise, so the lists below are not exhaustive.
+We are actively backing new companies.
+That said, many of our companies prefer to wait to announce their fundraise, so the lists below, particularly for recent investments, are missing many unannounced investments..

-Founders are our customers.
-Here are our (publicly announced) investments, ordered by fund.
-While we know that many readers of this page want to know our best-performing companies, it's important to us to be transparent about all our investments -- they're all our customers.
+Below are our (publicly announced) investments, ordered by fund.
+While we know that many readers of this page want to know our best-performing companies, it's important to us to be transparent about all our investments -- all founders we've backed are our customers.
 Our most important metric is founder NPS; every founder gets the same vote in deciding our reputation.
 If you're interested to know which companies the broader community finds most interesting, see our [Wikipedia page](https://en.wikipedia.org/wiki/Bloomberg_Beta).

 |                                                                                                                                                                                                                                                                                                           |                                                                                         |